 Maggots are the larvae of flies, which are most commonly houseflies, and lay eggs in the decaying organic matter.
 The trash bins are the best places to breed, since they often contain food scraps, fruit peels, meat, and other perishables.
 These organic materials attract flies when they are not adequately maintained, and the flies soon lay hundreds of eggs.

 The eggs hatch in 8-24 hours under warm conditions, producing maggots that feed on waste and multiply rapidly.
-Hot climate, unsanitary conditions, and a lack of trash collection are the factors that make maggots more likely.
-As soon as maggots emerge, they may cause unpleasant smell and become a health hazard by carrying bacteria and pathogenic agents.
+Hot climate, unsanitary conditions, and a lack of trash collection are factors that increase the likelihood of maggots.
+As soon as maggots emerge, they may cause an unpleasant smell and become a health hazard by carrying bacteria and other pathogens.

 Emergency Measures to deal with Maggots

-In case you observe the presence of maggots in your trash, then you need to take action before further infestation occurs.
+If you notice maggots in your trash, take action before further infestation occurs.
 BAGEZ suggests the following short-term measures:

-• Get Rid of Waste Fast: Ensure the trash is cleared as soon as possible and brought to an outdoor trash can or an authorized collection point to avoid additional breeding.
+Get Rid of Waste Fast: Ensure the trash is cleared as soon as possible and disposed of in an outdoor trash can or at an authorized collection point to avoid additional breeding.

-By responding promptly, the immediate issue is eliminated, and flies will not have an opportunity to lay more eggs and begin the cycle of infestation.
+By responding promptly, the immediate issue is eliminated, and flies will not have an opportunity to lay more eggs and perpetuate the infestation.

 Washing and Disinfection of the Bin

-The second step, after removal of the maggots will be cleaning and disinfection of the trash bin.
+The second step, after removal of the maggots, will be cleaning and disinfecting the trash bin.
 BAGEZ notes that maggots tend to be drawn to residual products and stale smells.
 The cleaning will help remove the environment that enables them to flourish.

-• Apply Disinfectants: Apply household disinfectant or special bin cleaner to kill bacteria and odor.
+Apply Disinfectants: Apply a household disinfectant or a special bin cleaner to kill bacteria and eliminate odors.
 This will be a very important step toward stopping further attacks.

-• Use a Clean Bin: To keep the maggots out of the bin, always make sure it is fully dried and then place a new trash bag in.
+Use a Clean Bin: To keep the maggots out of the bin, always make sure it is fully dry, then place a new trash bag in it.

 Frequently washing trash cans, at least once per week, or more often during hot seasons, makes trash cans clean and lowers the chance of maggot infestations.